Logo Voyage

 Get around

-Most of the roads on the Western and SW-most parts of the peninsula are unpaved (to road 54).
+Most of the roads on the western and south-westernmost parts of the peninsula are unpaved (to road 54).
 Road 574, Utnesvegur, leads around the park more or less by the coast, while road 570, Jökulhálsleið, leads east of the glacier outside of the park but close to the glacier.
 F575 between Utnesvegur and Jökulhálsleið leads over the highland, but requires four wheel drive.

 Several companies offer tours to the summit.